pmeeny/CI-MS3-FootballMemories/README.md

 ## Structure
 I have structured the website into XXX pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"
-1. Home: This is the landing page, and the first page the user encounters when they access the site, before they login/register
+1. Home/Landing Page: This is the landing page, and the first page the user encounters when they access the site, before they login/register
 2. Register: This page allows the user to register an account to use the site
 3. Login: This page allows the user to login to the site
 4. Terms and Conditions: This page displays the sites terms and conditions